fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/en/part13a.md

 <div class="content">

-On this section we will explore the node applications that use relation databases.
-During section we will build a node-backend using a relational database for a familiar note application from sections 3-5.
+In this section we will explore node applications that use relational databases.
+During the section we will build a node-backend using a relational database for a familiar note application from sections 3-5.
 To complete this part, you will need a reasonable knowledge of relational databases and SQL.
 There are many online courses on SQL databases, eg. [SQLbolt](https://sqlbolt.com/) and
 [Intro to SQL by Khan Academy](https://www.khanacademy.org/computing/computer-programming/sql).

 There are 24 exercises in this part, and you need to complete each exercise for completing the course.
 Exercises are submitted via the [submissions system](https://studies.cs.helsinki.fi/stats/courses/fs-psql) just like in the previous parts, but unlike parts 0 to 7, the submission goes to a different "course instance".

 ### Advantages and disadvantages of document databases

 We have used the MongoDB database in all the previous sections of the course.
-Mongo is a [document database](https://en.wikipedia.org/wiki/Document-oriented_database) and one of its most characteristic features is its <i>skepticity</i>, i.e. the database has only a very limited awareness of what kind of data is stored in its collections.
+Mongo is a [document database](https://en.wikipedia.org/wiki/Document-oriented_database) and one of its most characteristic features is its <i>skepticism</i>, i.e. the database has only a very limited awareness of what kind of data is stored in its collections.
 The schema of the database exists only in the program code, which interprets the data in a specific way, e.g. by identifying that some of the fields are references to objects in another collection.

 In the example application of parts 3 and 4, the database stores notes and users.